-Advancing Classroom Technology Begins with a Master’s Degree in Educational Technology and Online Instruction
+Advance Classroom Learning with a Masters in Educational Technology

 As technology continues to grow into an essential part of our society, teachers are learning new ways to implement it in classroom settings to enhance the student educational experience.
-Liberty University’s 100% M.Ed. in Curriculum and Instruction – Educational Technology and Online Instruction is designed for leaders in education who desire to transition into the field of instructional technology from a traditional teaching background.
-Courses within this master’s program will equip you to use the latest technology to enhance student learning, demonstrate effective leadership practices based on biblical and ethical values, and evaluate and apply current technology research to a variety of educational settings.
+Liberty University’s 100% online M.Ed. in Curriculum and Instruction – Educational Technology and Online Instruction can help you transition into the field of instructional technology from a traditional teaching background.

 Why Choose Liberty’s M.Ed. in Curriculum and Instruction – Educational Technology and Online Instruction Program?

-Liberty University, a nonprofit institution of higher education, was founded in 1971 and remains one of the leading Christian universities in the nation.
-Our M.Ed. in educational technology and online instruction program seeks to recruit individuals who have dedicated their lives to being at the head of the classroom and educating the students of today and tomorrow.
+Liberty University was founded in 1971 and remains one of the leading nonprofit Christian universities in the nation.
+Our educational technology masters degree seeks to recruit individuals who have dedicated their lives to being at the head of the classroom and educating the students of today and tomorrow.
 With this goal in mind, our Master of Education in Curriculum and Instruction program is designed to prepare candidates for effective leadership in Christian, public, and private schools.

 We don’t just train educators — we train educators who want to make a positive impact on the next generation.
 It’s who you are and who you aspire to become.
-We want to help you reach your goals, so we’re making a master’s degree that’s more affordable.
-You can add to your skill set, broaden your professional capacity, and make a bigger impact on your students with an online graduate degree in education from Liberty University.
+We want to help you reach your goals, so we’re making a masters in educational technology that’s more affordable.
+You can add to your skill set, broaden your professional options, and make a bigger impact on your students with an online graduate degree in education from Liberty University.

 Our educational technology and online instruction degree program provides education students like you with unique insights into the successes and problems within this field.
 Our seasoned professors are available to answer questions or provide mentorship within the program.
-Through Training Champions for Christ, Liberty University’s Master of Education in Curriculum and Instruction – Educational Technology and Online Instruction degree creates educational leaders who promote quality education using technology through a biblical worldview.
+Liberty University’s MEd in Curriculum and Instruction – Educational Technology and Online Instruction degree prepares educational leaders to promote quality education who use technology responsibly and effectively.

 What Will You Learn in the Educational Technology and Online Instruction Degree?

-Our educational technology and online instruction degree provides foundational knowledge in the teaching-learning process, offering applications for major theories and approaches in various educational settings.
-In this program, you will study American education and the emergence of the Christian school movement.
+Our educational technology and online instruction degree provides foundational knowledge in the learning process.
+In this instructional technology online program, you will study American education and the emergence of the Christian school movement.
 Additionally, you will be challenged in curriculum development, with a focus on elementary and secondary education, for construction, organization, and function.

-Our M.Ed. in educational technology online degree program will help you establish an understanding of technology through the studies of individual learners, focusing on special needs, socioeconomic and cultural backgrounds, and varying learning styles and preferences.
+Liberty’s M.Ed. in educational technology online degree program can help you learn how to apply technology for individual learners, focusing on special needs, social and cultural backgrounds, and varying learning styles and preferences.
 Our Master of Education program can help you develop skills in distance education through studying the application of technology, support, and instructional design.
-Our educational technology and online instruction degree seeks to help you become a valuable leader in educational technology as you promote productive learning environments that are designed for various educational needs.
+Our educational technology and online instruction degree helps you promote productive learning environments to meet for various educational needs.

 - EDUC 629 – Technology and Diversity